Best Hiking Shoes for Women of 2024

 • Not supportive enough for heavy loads

-A shoe this light won’t hold up as well as more traditional models in the long run, but you’ll expend less energy with each step and experience fewer problems with sweaty feet (like blisters).
-The Saucony Peregrines are the shoes you’ll catch us rocking for most of our high-mileage backpacking trips, and we can’t recommend them highly enough for those who prefer lightweight trail runners.
+A shoe this light won’t hold up as well as more traditional models in the long run, and the thin mesh upper doesn’t offer much protection, but you’ll expend less energy with each step and experience fewer problems with sweaty feet (like blisters).
+The Saucony Peregrines are the shoes you’ll catch us rocking for most of our high-mileage backpacking trips (although we recommend sizing up as they run very true to size, if not a bit small).
+We can’t recommend them highly enough for those who prefer lightweight trail runners.

 Stock photo of the Women's Merrell Moab Speed 2 hiking shoes with a white background